Runbook/runbook/docs/creating_reactions.md

 In the code above the `ReactForm` class inherits the `BaseReactForm` class.
 This is important as this base class creates several basic form fields such as `name`, `trigger`, and `frequency`.
 The base class also contains a `placeholders` object and `field_descriptions` object which is used for form rendering.

 The `placeholders` object defines placeholder text to be shown when the web form renders.
 This text is selected based on the forms name.
 Within the `src/web/reactionforms/base.py` file there exists a set of base placeholder values.
 When creating a custom reaction you can append new values or update existing values using `placeholders.update({ 'newfield' : 'placeholder text'})` within the custom reaction.
-If the placeholder being created will be reused often than it is best to place this new definition in the `src/web/reactionforms/base.py` file.
+If the placeholder being created will often be reused, than it is best to place this new definition in the `src/web/reactionforms/base.py` file.

 The `field_descriptions` object defines help text to be shown as a popover when the web form renders.
 Like the `placeholders` object this is populated from the `src/web/reactionforms/base.py` module.
 Common descriptions already exist such as the ones shown above, however when creating a new reaction you can either update the object or for each field specify a description manually.
 Either option is accepted however do try to follow the DRY (Don't Repeat Yourself) methodology as much as possible.